-Make a vintage train ride part of an unforgettable date night, take part in one of Texas’ most unique races, and immerse yourself in the breathtaking beauty of East Texas.
+Travel back in time to the Roaring Twenties on a vintage train, discover why Palestine has become a top 40 travel destination in the United States, and immerse yourself in the breathtaking beauty of East Texas.
 When you’re ready to hit the road this summer, look no farther than Palestine.
 Set about 100 miles southeast of Dallas, this inviting town is full of stunning Victorian architecture, more than 1,800 historic sites, and some of the Lone Star State’s best ways to enjoy the season.
 Discover just a few of the possibilities below, then plan your next getaway to Palestine here.

 Tour Texas Tip: Keep an eye out for the grand opening of TahWahKaro Distilling Company, an award-winning purveyor of fine grain-to-glass spirits that is making Palestine its home this summer.

 When’s the last time you’ve ridden on a train?
 Standing on the platform as the locomotive rolls in, you hear a loud squeal of the brakes and the poof of steam as it stops.
 You climb up the stairs to your car—that first step is always the highest—and you find your seat.
-Both inviting and nostalgic, this is the kind of experience you’ll have with the Texas State Railroad.
+Both inviting and nostalgic!
+Welcome aboard "The Speakeasy Special."

 For you lovers of reds and whites out there, Wines in the Pines offers an indulgence for all your senses.
-Pair delectable fare with selections from Miranda Lambert’s Red 55 Winery, all from the comfort of your seats in first class, the Upper Dome car, the luxe presidential cars, or the privately chartered Caboose.
-Like Pints in the Pines, you’ll have a moonlight dinner next to the lake in Rusk.
-The return includes dessert and the final wine sampling’s.
-You will take home a Texas State Railroad wine glass as a momento from your trip.
+Departing Palestine on May 13, August 12 & September 9, pair delectable fare with selections from Miranda Lambert’s Red 55 Winery, all from the comfort of your seats in first class, the Upper Dome car, the luxe presidential cars, or the privately chartered Caboose.
+You’ll have a moonlight dinner next to the lake in Rusk.
+The return trip includes dessert and the final vintage sample and allows ample time for all wine lovers to savor a full serving of their favorite blend, comparing notes and sharing stories with friends and loved ones..
+You will take home a Texas State Railroad wine glass as a memento from your trip.
 It doesn’t get more romantic than this; the rest is up to you.

 Savor the Picks of the Season